ashleytowner/shadowdark-parser/README.md

 ## Functions

+- `parse` - Identifies the "type" of the entry, and runs the correct parse function for that type
 - `parseStatblock` - Parses monster statblocks & outputs JSON
 - `parseRollTable` - Parses a rolltable into a JSON format readable by Foundry
 - `parseSpell` - Parses spells & outputs in JSON